Gratangen Municipality

-The 313 km2 municipality is the 261st largest by area out of the 356 municipalities in Norway.
-Gratangen is the 327th most populous municipality in Norway with a population of 1,070.
-The municipality's population density is 3.4 PD/km2 and its population has decreased by 5.8% over the previous 10-year period.
+The 313 km2 municipality is the 261st largest by area out of the 357 municipalities in Norway.
+Gratangen Municipality is the 331st most populous municipality in Norway with a population of 1,070.
+The municipality's population density is 3.4 PD/km2 and its population has decreased by 5.7% over the previous 10-year period.

 The largest settlement in the municipality is Årstein, which is located approximately 60 km north of the town of Narvik and 85 km east of the town of Harstad.
 Other villages in Gratangen include Elvenes, Fjordbotn, and Hilleshamn.
 The European route E6 highway runs through the southeastern part of the municipality.

 General information

-The municipality of Gratangen was established on 1 July 1926 when it was separated from the large municipality of Ibestad.
+The municipality of Gratangen was established on 1 July 1926 when it was separated from the large Ibestad Municipality.
 The initial population of Gratangen was 1,967.
 The municipal boundaries have not changed since that time.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Troms county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Troms county.

 Name

 The municipality (originally the parish) is named after the Gratangen fjord (Grjótangr).
 The first element is grjót which means "stone".
 The last element is angr which means "fjord".

+On 16 February 2024, the national government approved a resolution to add a co-equal, official Sami language name for the municipality: Rivttága suohkan.
+The spelling of the Sami language name changes depending on how it is used.
+It is called Rivtták when it is spelled alone, but it is Rivttága suohkan when using the Sami language equivalent to "Gratangen Municipality".